-Dog flu, also known as canine influenza, is again making headlines for the toll it’s taking on the health of dogs from coast to coast.
+Dog flu, also known as canine influenza, takes a toll on the health of dogs from coast to coast.
 Here’s what you need to know about this highly contagious illness.

 Is your dog at risk?